mbrt/gmailctl/README.md

 $ gmailctl init
 ```

-You can also optionally manage the color of your labels.
-If you specify it, it
+Managing the color of a label is optional.
+If you specify it, it will be
-will be enforced.
-If you don't, the existing color will be left intact.
-This is
+enforced; if you don't, the existing color will be left intact.
+This is useful
-useful to people who set the colors with the Gmail UI.
-You can find the list of
+to people who want to keep setting the colors with the Gmail UI.
+You can find
-supported colors
+the list of supported colors
 [here](https://developers.google.com/gmail/api/v1/reference/users/labels).

 Example: